Phone-GWP-group

 But this can quickly lead to costs ballooning.
 And if the market you operate in is particularly price-sensitive (something affecting many more sectors this year), these limited-edition packs could quickly erode your margin.

-You should also consider that larger packs – whilst grabbing more attention in-store – are also more costly to ship.
-If you prioritise the form over function, you could also see increased incidences of items damaged in transit.
+You should also consider that larger packs, while grabbing more attention in-store, are more costly to ship.
+If you prioritise form over function, you could also see an increased incidence of items damaged in transit.

 In essence, the more you spend on your seasonal packaging, the bigger the risks you take (especially considering the potential for over-ordering, as detailed above).
 It is essential to find the right balance.